 An audit option is available for those students who are already working in a legal setting.
 It offers the opportunity to broaden knowledge or expand into another area of law without the pressure of assignments and examinations.
 Regular attendance is the only requirement, and there is no cost difference.
 Audited courses do not apply to the requirements for the Program Certificate, and no grades or CEUs will be given for students who audit courses.

-Classes begin the week of January 13, 2014.
+Classes begin the week of April 14, 2014.
 Classes meet for 12 weeks at Seaholm High School unless otherwise noted.
+There will be no class on 5/26 or 7/4.

 Legal Research & Writing II